Budjerah: 2019–2021: Debut EP

-2022–present: Conversations
+2022–2025: Conversations

-On 25 February 2022, Budjerah announced the release of his forthcoming EP Conversations, released on 8 April 2022 alongside his debut world tour.

-His single "Ready for the Sky" was released in July 2022 has been dubbed "irresistibly smooth" and "a warm slice of soul" that showcases "Budjerah's immersive vocal and lyrical skills."
+On 25 February 2022, Budjerah announced the release date of his forthcoming EP Conversations as 8 April 2022 alongside his debut world tour.
+His single "Ready for the Sky" was released in July and has been dubbed "irresistibly smooth" and "a warm slice of soul" that showcases "Budjerah's immersive vocal and lyrical skills."
+He was invited to perform at the AFL Grand Final in September 2022.

 Budjerah supported Ed Sheeran on his 2023 Australian tour.
-In February 2023, Budjerah released "Therapy".
-About the track, Budjerah said "Therapy can come in many forms, but taking a step back and getting an outside perspective is something that has helped me."

-Budjerah also released single "Video Game" with the lyrics co-written by Meg Mac, Matt Corby, and Chris Collins.
+In February of that year, he released "Therapy", a track born out of his experiences with therapy and "Video Game", a song co-written by Meg Mac, Matt Corby and Chris Collins.

+Many songs that Budjerah co-wrote with Corby for his debut album were later scrapped.
+In 2026, Budjerah explained that "It never came out because we just didn't get the time to develop it...
+I was in the studio and was showing up late or popping out because I had to do interviews.
+I didn't really get to sit in one place and develop it."

 In June 2023, Budjerah released a cover of Crowded House's "Better Be Home Soon" with WILSN, as part of Mushroom Records' 50th anniversary celebration.

-On 9 January 2025, Budjerah played his first show for the year at AJ2025 (Australian Scout Jamborees) which he played many songs like 'Stranger Love' and '2 Step' as well as some covers such as 'Valarie' and 'Proud Mary'.
-The performance ended with Budjerah's original song, 'Therapy'.
-During his show he was scarfed up with an AJ2025 scarf leading the crowd to cheer and chant 'one of us, one of us'.
+On 9 January 2025, Budjerah played his first show for the year at AJ2025 (Australian Scout Jamborees) featuring songs like "Stranger Love" and "2 Step" as well as covers such as "Valarie" and "Proud Mary", closing the performance with "Therapy".

+2026: Gentleman

+In March 2026, Budjerah announced his next studio album, Gentleman, which was released on 24 July 2026.

+Personal life

+Slabb began a relationship with Sophie in high school.
+On 22 April 2026, he proposed to Moore in Sydney following a Chaka Khan concert at the Sydney Opera House.
+The pair married on 4 June at Pioneer Country, Tweed Heads South.